2 children hospitalized from apparent carbon monoxide poisoning; parents arrested by Muncie Police

 “The fact that I didn’t know that this kind of thing could happen, I mean obviously car exhaust can be dangerous in confined environments, but I had no idea that in an open-air environment, that this could happen and I think it’s important to draw attention to the fact that your car’s condition is important and to pay attention to your kids, not leave them in a car when it’s running or otherwise, they should be with you,” said Sloan.

-He said he is grateful the children are alive and said the situation could have been much worse.
+He said he is grateful the children are alive and said the situation could have had a much more devastating outcome.

 “It appears by all accounts, that the children were neglected, the car was in a bad state of repair and that fortunately we got there in time for these children’s lives to be saved because it could have been much, much worse,” said Sloan.